 The Duke University Archives is the official repository for records of Duke University and has a charge to make them available for use in accordance with policies approved by Duke University's Board of Trustees, administration and faculty.
 In addition to the official records of the university, the University Archives holds campus publications; audiovisual materials by and about Duke University; papers and selected publications of Duke University faculty members; records of Duke University student and employee organizations and dissertations, theses, final projects and senior honors papers produced by Duke University students.

 The earliest records of human history held by the Rubenstein Library can be found in our collections of early manuscripts.
 We hold close to 1800 Egyptian papyri texts, dating from the early 3rd century B.C.E. to the 8th century, many of which have been digitized and are available in the Duke Papyrus Archive.
-Our collections also include Greek manuscripts in both roll and codex form created between the 9th and 17th centuries.
+Our collections also include Greek manuscripts in both roll and codex form created between the ninth and seventeenth centuries, many of which have been digitized.
 Other languages represented in the Rubenstein Library’s holdings of early manuscripts include Arabic, Coptic, Ethiopic, French, Hebrew, Italian, Latin, Persian and Spanish.
 For more information about our early manuscripts, get in touch with a librarian.

 The Rubenstein Library holds the personal papers of more than 50 significant economists including Kenneth Arrow, Carl Menger, Franco Modigliani, Oskar Morgenstern and Paul Samuelson, as well as the records of several organizations and journals such as the American Economic Association.
 These collections offer a valuable resource to researchers in the history of economic thought, particularly for those interested in the 20th century.
 See the Economists’ Papers Project for a full inventory of individuals and organizations whose papers and records are held at the Rubenstein Library.